maciejwitwicki/train-tracker/README.md

 gradlew bootRun
 ```

-This will start API service for train-tracker available under http://localhost:8080
+This will start API service for train-tracker available at http://localhost:8080

+Swagger UI is available at http://localhost:8080/swagger-ui.html

 ## Start train-tracker UI